Mardie328/alx-low_level_programming/README.md

 # alx-low_level_programming

-This repo contains all my projects on C programming language with ALX and each folder contains a readme that explains the content in each file.
+This repo contains all my projects on C programming language with ALX and each folder contains a readme that explains the contents in each file.

 ## Table of contents